jeffwright13/pytest-recap/README.md

 ## Usage

+**Troubleshooting tip:** If you encounter issues with session metadata not being picked up, run pytest with `-s` to see debug output for ini/env/CLI value resolution.

 Run pytest as usual.
 Recap output is written to `recap-session.json` by default, or to a custom file/directory/cloud URI using the `--recap-destination` option.

 ```bash